-- c) to arrange the accounting, financial control and financial planning inasmuch as they are necessary for the management of the Company; - d) to appoint and remove the persons entrusted with the Company's management; - e) to control those persons entrusted with the management of the Company, also in relation to compliance with laws, statutes, regulations and instructions; - f) to draw up the business report, the remuneration report and to prepare the General Meetings of Shareholders and implementation of its resolutions; - g) to inform the judge in the event of insolvency.
+- a) to supervise the Company and issue the necessary instructions; - b) to determine the organisation of the Company; - c) to arrange the accounting, financial control and financial planning inasmuch as they are necessary for the management of the Company; - d) to appoint and remove the persons entrusted with the Company's management; - e) to control those persons entrusted with the management of the Company, also in relation to compliance with laws, statutes, regulations and instructions; - f) to draw up the business report, the remuneration report and to prepare the General Meetings of Shareholders and the implementation of its resolutions; - g) to inform the judge in the event of insolvency.

 The Board of Directors may assign the preparation and implementation of its resolutions or the supervision of business transactions to committees or individual members.
-It must make sure its members are suitably informed.
+It must make sure that its members are suitably informed.